City & Guilds 2382- 18 18th Edition Training Course

 About this course

-Our 3 Day 18th Edition course is now available in uk !
-We are an IET Centre of Excellence and offer a money back guarantee .
+Our 3 Day 18th Edition course is now available in UK !
+We are an IET Center of Excellence and offer a money back guarantee .

-From 1st July 2018, we will launch a new complex – the 2382-18 for centres to register candidates
+From 1st July 2018, we will launch a new complex – the 2382-18 for centers to register candidates

-delivered onscreen via our e-volve system.
+delivered onscreen via our e-vole system.
 The examination will have a 2-hour duration.
 This

 assessment will align fully to the new 18th Edition (Blue).